MagdiLaoun/Encoder/README.md

 with absolute priority over the rest of the code.
 As soon as the microcontroller detects a change in the state of A or B, the library executes the increment or decrement of the counter, with priority over the rest of the programme.
 This prevents any transitions from being missed and ensures that the counter gives a correct position value.
+Note: You can declare multiple encoders, thereby enabling the reading of multiple encoders at the same time.